-Income taxes, on the other hand, can be deducted from certain assets that you leave for your heirs.
+On the other hand, income taxes can be deducted from certain assets you leave for your heirs.
 Without considering this, you may cause chaos for your beneficiaries’ tax situation.
 Talk to your lawyer in Denver so that you know how to manage your taxes and create tax-free growth for your estate.

 Lack of Liquidity

 Asset liquidity becomes extra important when your estate needs to be divided among several people.
 You need to have enough liquidated assets to easily and fairly distribute.
 If you have a business, your named beneficiary should have immediate access to funds that can help them run your business.
 This may require making business continuity plans, including who should make business decisions.

 Asset liquidity helps speed things up and prevents further complications.
 Speak to your estate planning attorney in Denver, CO, about how much liquidity makes sense for your unique situation.

 Many people tend to overlook guardianship clauses when planning their estate.
 But if you have minor or special needs children and dependents, it’s important to arrange who you want to become the guardian of your kids when you pass away.